 ESL Summer Institute students have the opportunity to participate in social and cultural activities both on and off campus, including meetings with American students and members of the community, tours of Cambridge and Boston, visits to museums, galleries, and exhibitions, and attendance at lectures, concerts, and American cinemas, in addition to our area's many other attractions.

-Every week, students make one mandatory visit to an area high-tech firm or exhibition for a tour and talk.
-Students are expected to participate in all activities.
+During the three week program, students make two mandatory visit to an area high-tech firm or an exhibition for a tour and talk.
+Students are expected to participate in all field trip activities.
 Written reports are mandatory after each visit.

 State-of-the-art computer equipment and classroom facilities are available for ESL Summer Institute students at WPI through the university's Computing & Communications Center.
 Extensive library resources and services are available to students through WPI's Gordon Library.
 Impressive athletic and recreational facilities are all located on WPI's 80-acre residential campus.
-Students live in one of WPI's newly refurbished residence halls in double occupancy rooms, and the university provides as many as 19 meals per week through WPI's Dining Service.
-Special attention is paid to the cultural and religious dietary restrictions of international students.
+Students live in one of WPI's new or newly refurbished residence halls in double occupancy rooms.
+Students may eat in several on-campus eateries including the Campus Center, Morgan Hall and Founders.

-The 5-week cost is $4,610, which includes program and activities fees, room and board, insurance (where applicable, for ESL Summer Institute only), and application fee.
-The 3-week cost is $3,000, which includes program and activities fees, room and board, insurance (where applicable, for ESL Summer Institute only), and application fee.
+The 3-week cost is $2,000, which includes program and activities fees, room, insurance (where applicable, for ESL Summer Institute only), and application fee for non-matriculation students.

 - All figures are in U.S. dollars